 When Apple took the wraps off its second-gen AirPods, the distinctive white Bluetooth earbuds that have become cultural touchstones, I was disappointed.
 I wanted a pair of water- and sweat-resistant AirPods that could withstand workouts and unexpected rainstorms.
-But then, Apple’s Beats by Dre brand announced something better: a completely wireless addition to its Powerbeats sport earbud lineup.
+We eventually got that with the AirPods Pro, but in the meantime the Powerbeats Pro showed up to put Apple's great audio tech into a true pair of workout headphones.

-The $249 Powerbeats Pro combines water- and sweat resistance, a low-profile design and signature Apple-y integration, making them a no-brainer for workout buffs with iPhones.
+The Powerbeats Pro combines water- and sweat resistance, a low-profile design and signature Apple-y integration, making them a no-brainer for workout buffs with iPhones.
 They're pretty pricey, but they're worth it.
-So much so, they've made several of our top pick lists including Best Headphones, Best Wireless, Best Wireless Earbuds and Best Sport.
+So much so, they've made several of our top pick lists including Best headphones, Best wireless headphones and Best wireless earbuds.

 If you've used a pair of Bluetooth earbuds not made by Apple or Beats, you know the usual setup drill: Power on the 'buds, put them in pairing mode, open your Bluetooth settings and tap on the device name to connect them to your phone.
 Some wireless earbuds, like Jabra's Elite Active 65t and Jaybird's Run XT, have apps that give you deeper controls after pairing, but that initial power-on/pair process doesn't change.